mw5mercs-modding/yaml-docs/yaml-quirks.md

 * C.A.S.E. protects the component from internal explosion damage traveling to adjacent components

 Quirk name: `CLAN-QUIRK-MADDOG`
+<h2 id="CLAN-QUIRK-MADDOG-MKII">Clan</h2>
+The way the Clans fought was well reflected in the designs of their Battlemechs, often being shown by how quick and maneuverable they were.

+C.A.S.E. protection on all components.

+* Top speed modifier: +6.7 %
+* Turn speed modifier: +10.0 %
+* Acceleration modifier: +10.0 %
+* 'Mech upkeep cost modifier: +20.0 %
+* C.A.S.E. protects the component from internal explosion damage traveling to adjacent components

+Quirk name: `CLAN-QUIRK-MADDOG-MKII`
+<h2 id="CLAN-QUIRK-NAGA">Clan</h2>
+The way the Clans fought was well reflected in the designs of their Battlemechs, often being shown by how quick and maneuverable they were.

+C.A.S.E. protection on all components.

+* Top speed modifier: +6.7 %
+* Turn speed modifier: +10.0 %
+* Acceleration modifier: +10.0 %
+* 'Mech upkeep cost modifier: +20.0 %
+* C.A.S.E. protects the component from internal explosion damage traveling to adjacent components

+Quirk name: `CLAN-QUIRK-NAGA`
+<h2 id="CLAN-QUIRK-NOVACAT">Clan</h2>
+The way the Clans fought was well reflected in the designs of their Battlemechs, often being shown by how quick and maneuverable they were.

+C.A.S.E. protection on all components.

+* Top speed modifier: +6.7 %
+* Turn speed modifier: +10.0 %
+* Acceleration modifier: +10.0 %
+* 'Mech upkeep cost modifier: +20.0 %
+* C.A.S.E. protects the component from internal explosion damage traveling to adjacent components

+Quirk name: `CLAN-QUIRK-NOVACAT`
 <h2 id="CLAN-QUIRK-STONERHINO">Clan</h2>
 The way the Clans fought was well reflected in the designs of their Battlemechs, often being shown by how quick and maneuverable they were.